jmvlangen/modular-method-package/README.md

     * **examples/thesis** A directory containing examples from Joey van Langen's PhD thesis.

+    * **examples/EDS** A directory containing the examples for the yet to be published article that is Chapter 5 of Joey van Langen's PhD thesis.

 * **compile.sh** A script to compile the SageMath source code to a python package, see [Setup](#Setup).
 Should work on Linux based